Battle of the Bowling Alley: US and ROK forces assemble

 During mid-August, the US 27th Infantry Regiment was mopping up KPA resistance from the southern part of the Naktong Bulge area to counter a KPA attack there.
 The regiment, temporarily attached to the US 24th Infantry Division, was recalled by the Eighth Army when a new KPA threat formed to the north of Taegu, alarming Walker.
 Acting on the threat, Walker relieved the regiment from the 24th Infantry Division on August 14 and the next day ordered it northward to Kyongsan as a reserve force.
 Arriving at Kyongsan on August 16, Colonel John H. Michaelis, 27th Infantry's commander, was ordered to reconnoiter routes east, north, northwest, and west of Kyongsan and counter any KPA attacks from these directions.
-During the day, two KPA T-34 tanks came through the ROK 1st Division lines 12 mi north of Taegu at Tabu-dong, but ROK 3.5-inch bazooka teams knocked out both of them.
-The ROK 1st Division, also in the area, was ordered to assemble in the hills around the road and wait for reinforcements or make a last stand if needed to prevent the KPA from coming any closer to Taegu.
-To its east was the ROK 6th Division and to its west was the Naktong River.
+During the day, two KPA T-34 tanks came through the ROKA 1st Division lines 12 mi north of Taegu at Tabu-dong, but ROK 3.5-inch bazooka teams knocked out both of them.
+The ROKA 1st Division, also in the area, was ordered to assemble in the hills around the road and wait for reinforcements or make a last stand if needed to prevent the KPA from coming any closer to Taegu.
+To its east was the ROKA 6th Division and to its west was the Naktong River.

 ROK Brigadier General Paik Sun Yup.

 At 12:00 the next day, August 17, Eighth Army ordered the 27th Infantry to move its headquarters and a reinforced battalion "without delay" to a point across the Kumho River 3 mi north of Taegu on the road from Tabu-dong to Sangju "to secure Taegu from enemy penetration" from that direction.
 South Korean sources reported a KPA regiment, led by six T-34 tanks, had entered the village of Kumhwa, 2 mi north of Tabu-dong.
-The 1st Battalion, 27th Infantry, a platoon of the Heavy Mortar Company, and most of the 8th Field Artillery Battalion moved north to Ch'ilgok where the ROK 1st Division command post was located.
+The 1st Battalion, 27th Infantry, a platoon of the Heavy Mortar Company, and most of the 8th Field Artillery Battalion moved north to Ch'ilgok where the ROKA 1st Division command post was located.
 By nightfall, the entire 27th Regiment was north of Taegu on the Tabu-dong road, reinforced by C Company, 73rd Tank Battalion.
 US Army commanders also ordered the 37th Field Artillery Battalion to move from the area around Kyongju and P'ohang-dong, where a heavy battle had been in progress for days, for attachment to the US 27th Infantry Regiment in order to reinforce the 8th Field Artillery Battalion above Taegu.
 It arrived there the next day.
-At the front, ROK 1st Division commander Brigadier General Paik Sun-yup assumed senior command of the 27th Infantry and the other US units, to the chagrin of Michaelis.
+At the front, ROK 1st Division commander Brigadier general Paik Sun-yup assumed senior command of the 27th Infantry and the other US units, to the chagrin of Michaelis.